 What’s a director or producer of non-superhero product to do in July and August?
 Or will a few really good theatrical release find an audience no matter what?

-With me to discuss – and possible debate – all this is Doug Stone, president of Box Office Analyst.
-His previously was a senior executive at AMC Theatres.
+With me to discuss – and possibly debate – all this is Doug Stone, president of Box Office Analyst.
+He previously was a senior executive at AMC Theatres.